freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 .. _firewall_opnsense:

-Setting Up An OPNSense Network Firewall
+Setting up an OPNSense network firewall
 =======================================

-Before You Begin
+Before you begin
 ----------------
 First, consider how the firewall will be connected to the Internet.
 You will need to provision several unique subnets, which should not conflict